 Condition 9 – Residential Car Parking Management Scheme

 Prior to occupation of a phase of development, a Residential Car Parking Management Scheme (RCPMS) to cover the residential use shall be submitted to and agreed in writing by the Local Planning Authority for that phase.
-The RCPMS shall include a plan identifying no more than 105 residential car parking spaces; residential disabled parking spaces (no less than 3%) to be delivered clearly marked with a British Standard disabled symbol and residential disabled parking shall be retained for the use of disabled persons and their vehicles and for no other purpose unless agreed in writing with the Local Planning Authority.
-The RCMPS shall include details of electric vehicle charging points to be installed in the development with at least 20 per cent of spaces to have active charging facilities, with passive provision for all remaining spaces; and two car club spaces (on-street).
+The RCPMS shall include a plan identifying no more than 105 residential car parking spaces across the whole site; residential disabled parking spaces (no less than 3% across the whole site) to be delivered clearly marked with a British Standard disabled symbol and residential disabled parking shall be retained for the use of disabled persons and their vehicles and for no other purpose.
+The RCMPS shall include details of electric vehicle charging points to be installed in the development with at least 20 per cent of spaces (across the whole site) to have active charging facilities, with passive provision for all remaining spaces; and two car club spaces (on-street).

 Reason: To ensure that parking is provided and managed in line with Barnet Council standards in the interests of highway and pedestrian safety and in accordance with London Borough of Barnet’s Local Plan Policy CS9 of Core Strategy (Adopted) September 2012 and Policy DM17 of Development Management Policies (Adopted) September 2012.
 To ensure and promote easier access for disabled persons to the approved building in accordance with London Borough of Barnet’s Local Plan Policy CS9 of Core Strategy (Adopted) September 2012 and Policy DM17 of Development Management Policies (Adopted) September 2012.